luxass/eslint-config/README.md

 ### Plugins Renaming

-Since flat config requires us to explicitly provide the plugin names (instead of mandatory convention from npm package name), we renamed some plugins to make overall scope more consistent and easier to write.
+Since flat config requires us to explicitly provide the plugin names (instead of mandatory convention from NPM package name), we renamed some plugins to make overall scope more consistent and easier to write.

 | New Prefix | Original Prefix        | Source Plugin                                                                              |
 | ---------- | ---------------------- | ------------------------------------------------------------------------------------------ |